omerome83/homeassistant/README.md

 # Overview

-My Home Assistant (www.home-assistant.io) configuration with currently 70 automations and 10+ scripts.
+My Home Assistant (www.home-assistant.io) configuration with currently 70 (and counting) automations and 10+ scripts.
 These are active automations and sensor data which are used everyday.

 With the help of this application, the dream of living in a smart home has been a pleasurable experience.
 This configuration will get updated frequently as I add devices and come up with additional use cases.

 I hope this can be an inspiration to anyone who also wants to take the dive into home automation.

 # Screenshots